 11. CHAMBER MUSIC WITH FRENCH HORN

-The horn easily melted with the different chamber music ensembles – often with outstanding parts to play, as in Mozart’s Horn Quintet (horn, violin, two violas and cello), A musical Joke (Ein musikalischer Spass) (two horns and string quartet) and Quintet for piano and winds in e flat major, in Beethoven’s Quintet for piano and winds, Sextet for two horns and string quartet op.
+The horn easily melted with the different chamber music ensembles – often with outstanding parts to play, as in Mozart’s Horn Quintet (horn, violin, two violas and cello), A musical Joke (Ein musikalischer Spass) (two horns and string quartet) and Quintet for piano and winds in Eb major, in Beethoven’s Quintet for piano and winds, Sextet for two horns and string quartet op.
 81b and Septet op.
 20 (violin, viola, cello, double bass, clarinet, horn and bassoon), and in Schubert’s Octet in F major (like Beethoven’s Septet, with an extra violin).
-Later the horn became a standard instrument in the strength of the Wind Quintet (flute, hobo, clarinet, horn and bassoon).